BuffaloCoder/is_thirteen/README.md

         iex> 13 |> is |> thirteen?
         true

+For even cleaner syntax, you can forgo Elixir conventions mentioned in the [Elixir Style Guide](https://github.com/niftyn8/elixir_style_guide) and use the is with parentheses followed by the rest of the notation:

+        iex> import IsThirteen
+        iex> is(13) |> thirteen?
+        true

+Finally, for the cleanest/best looking syntax, you can avoid Elixir conventions and skip the parentheses in the previous statement, since is will return the value handed to it.
+Due to operator precedence, this will resolve to is( 13 |> thirteen?).

+        iex> import IsThirteen
+        iex> is 13 |> thirteen?
+        true

 ## License

 Just as the original JS library, this is released under the [WTFPL](http://www.wtfpl.net/txt/copying/)